habitus-eu/hbGIS/README.md

 ### gislinkagefile

-the `gislinkagefile` is used by hbGIS to match GIS shape files to individuals.
-Here a distinction is made between locations that are primarily link individuals and locations that primarily link groups, refer to as `baselocation` and `grouplocation`, respectively.
-The `gislinkagefile` was called `participant_basis` in palmsplusr, but as it was not documented and renamed here a description of what is expected.
+The `gislinkagefile` is used by hbGIS to match GIS shape files to individuals.
+Here a distinction is made between locations that primarily link with individuals and locations that primarily link with groups of individuals, referred to as `baselocation` and `grouplocation`, respectively.
+The `gislinkagefile` was called `participant_basis` in palmsplusr.

-If no `gislinkagefile` is used then hbGIS simply analyses when any participant visits the geographical areas as defined by the GIS shape files.
-When using a `gislinkagefile` then hbGIS uses this to tailor the analyses.
-This comes with the following assumptions about the data format:
+If no `gislinkagefile` is used then hbGIS simply analyses when any participant visits the locations (geographical areas) as defined by the GIS shape files.
+However, this is done without considering specific trajectories between the locations.
+When using a `gislinkagefile`, hbGIS uses this to tailor the analyses to look at trajectories such as home-school.
+For this to work hbGIS makes the following assumptions about the data format:

-- gislinkagefile has a column named `identifier` referring to the participant identifier code that matches with the identifier extracted from the wearable sensor data.
+- gislinkagefile is a csv file that has a column named `identifier` referring to the participant identifier code that matches with the identifier extracted from the wearable sensor data files.
 - gislinkagefile has one or multiple `x_id` columns referring to the location id for location `x`.
 For example, `school_id` or `office_id`.
 The string `_id` needs to be part of the column name.
 - GIS shape files corresponding to the `baselocation` to have a column named `identifier` which values match the values of the `identifer` column in the `gislinkagefile`.
 - GIS shapefiles corresponding to the `groupinglocation` to have a column named `x_id` which name and values match the name and values of the `x_id` column in the `gislinkagefile`.